sdcondon/sdcondon/README.md

 ### [Gists](https://gist.github.com/sdcondon)

-I'm occasionally moved to create a gist when I come up with something intreresting that is small enough to express in gist form:
+I'm occasionally moved to create a gist when I come up with something interesting that is small enough to express in gist form:

 * **[SqlServerDockerFile](https://gist.github.com/sdcondon/02ac17073e68409f40179f940ac6be77):** Dockerfile for a SQL server instance built to include a database defined in a given SQL script.
 Created as part of demo-ing an improved (more isolated) E2E testing approach for work.
 * **[DacPacDockerFile](https://gist.github.com/sdcondon/1bcc2e4d97903cfff62a0a6827695139):** Dockerfile for a SQL server instance built to include a database defined in a given SQL project.
 Created as part of demo-ing an improved (more isolated) E2E testing approach for work.